Spudos/Pure-Drive-Fitness/readme.md

 People often feel nervous about signing up with a Personal Trainer, so it is important to show that the client is a friendly and likable person who really wants to help the customer with their personal journey

-The text needs to highlight the training the client has undertaken
+It should include positive imagery that has an uplifting feel

-User Stories covered - 1, 2, 3
+User Stories covered - 1, 3, 4, 7, 11, 12, 13, 14

 ![Wireframes](https://share.balsamiq.com/c/6yba6iwNgoZqxyf9vXNsqY.png)